-WHEREAS, the application complies with the Intents and applicable Policies 1, 2, 4, 5 and 6 of this Guideline because compliance with this Guideline is achieved by virtue of compliance with LDC requirements and as stated above, landscaping, screening and buffering will exceed LDC requirements, as promised neighbors at the neighborhood meeting; and
+The application complies with the Intents and applicable Policies 1, 2, 4, 5 and 6 of this Guideline as follows.

+Compliance with this Guideline is achieved by virtue of compliance with LDC requirements.
+But as stated above, landscaping, screening and buffering will exceed LDC requirements, as promised neighbors at the neighborhood meeting.

-WHEREAS, for all the reasons explained at LD&T and the Planning Commission public hearing and also in the public hearing exhibit books on the approved detailed district development plan, this application also complies with all other applicable Guidelines and Policies of the Cornerstone 2020 Comprehensive Plan;
+For all the reasons listed above and as will be further explained at LD&T and the public hearing, the application complies with the listed and all other relevant and applicable Guidelines and Policies of the Cornerstone 2020 Comprehensive Plan and should be approved.